dhiva/hello-user/README.md

 # Hello User

-This project provides a simple RESTful API greeting service.
-The service calculates the number of days left to the user's next birthday.

-The service is built using Python and the FastAPI framework.
-Uses Alembic for database migration, Pydantic for data validation and SQLModel for database interactions.
+Welcome to the Hello User project!
+This service offers a RESTful API that greets users while keeping track of their upcoming birthdays.
+Powered by Python and the FastAPI framework, the service also leverages Alembic for database migrations, Pydantic for robust data validation, and SQLModel for seamless database operations.

 ## Features